status-im/status-network-token/audits/BlockchainLabs-SNT-audit-report.md

 Test checking for failures where encapsulated within a `catch` and where never properly evaluated.
 The fix for this issue was addressed on status-im/status-network-token#70 and later improved on status-im/status-network-token#133

+==3==

+As of 19 June, attempts to generate additional SGT tokens after the contribution period has begun do not throw and exception.

+Prior to 19 June this resulted in a thrown exception, which is preferable.

+However, no new tokens are created so this is only a minor issue.

 #### Moderate

 #### Major